 Channels available to people within the Texas Capitol office complex.
 Information Channel 275.1

 However, all House committee clerks are responsible for recording audio of every public hearing.
 You may listen to these recordings in CD or cassette format in the House Communications, Video/Audio Services office, located in the John H. Reagan Building at 105 West 15th Street, Room 330, Austin, TX.
 (Just North of the State Capitol) Copies of the audio recordings may be purchased for a fee.
 For more information, call (512) 463-0920.
-You may send your signed Open Records Request letter via fax at (512) 463-5729 or mail to the Texas House of Representatives, c/o Video/Audio Services, P. O. Box 2910, Austin, TX 78701.
+A request for public information held by House Audio/Video Services may be sent by fax to (512) 463-5729 or by mail to Texas House of Representatives, c/o Video/Audio Services, P. O. Box 2910, Austin, TX 78768-2910.

 Also please note: Video/audio programming is produced by the Texas House of Representatives.
 Chapter 306, Government Code, prohibits the use of video or audio materials produced by the House of Representatives in any political advertising.
 Violators may be subject to a civil penalty up to $5,000 for each violation.
 Complete House Video/Audio Policy